pgr_extractVertices – Proposed¶

 SELECT * FROM pgr_extractVertices(

-'SELECT id, the_geom AS geom FROM edge_table',
+'SELECT id, geom FROM edges',

-dryrun := true);
+dryrun => true);

 NOTICE: